 Welcome to Subscribe On Youtube

-Given a positive integer n, find the number of non-negative integers less than or equal to n, whose binary representations do NOT contain consecutive ones.
+Given a positive integer n, return the number of the integers in the range [0, n] whose binary representations do not contain consecutive ones.

 Example 1: